sassoftware/visual-analytics-sdk/documentation/docs/guides/export-report-package.md

 #### Using SAS Viya fonts

 Within the exported report package, a file named `viyafonts.css` references fonts from your SAS Viya deployment for use in your page.
-Including a link to this stylesheet in your HTML page enables access to the fonts used to designed the report.
+Including a link to this stylesheet in your HTML page enables it to access the fonts that were used to design the report.

 To retrieve these fonts, a live connection to SAS Viya is required.
-The fonts will not be retrieved while offline.
+The fonts cannot be retrieved while offline.

 ```html
 <link rel='stylesheet' type='text/css' href='css/viyafonts.css' />